-(1) Excludes leases that have been entered into but which tenant has not yet taken possession, vacant suites, space under construction, temporary leases and month-to-month leases totaling in the aggregate approximately 1.3 million square feet.
+(1) Excludes leases that have been entered into but which tenant has not yet taken possession, vacant suites, space under construction, temporary leases and monthto-month leases totaling in the aggregate approximately 1.1 million square feet.

-(2) Annualized base rent is defined as the minimum monthly payments due as of February 1,2018 annualized, excluding periodic contractual fixed increases and rents calculated based on a percentage of tenants' sales.
+(2) Annualized base rent is defined as the minimum monthly payments due as ofDecember 31, 2018 annualized, excluding periodic contractual fixed increases and rents calculated based on a percentage of tenants' sales.
 The annualized base rent disclosed in the table above includes all concessions, abatements and reimbursements of rent to tenants.

-Based on current market rental rates, we believe we will achieve overall positive increases in our average rental income for leases expiring in 2018.
-However, changes in rental income associated with individual signed leases on comparable spaces may be positive or negative, and we can provide no assurance that the rents on new leases will continue to increase from current levels, if at all.
+Changes in rental income associated with individual signed leases on comparable spaces may be positive or negative, and we can provide no assurance that the rents on new leases or renewals of existing leases will increase from current levels, if at all.